-Recurring underlying earnings should increase over the coming year as the Group sources additional acquisitions and an increased level of rental income as assets currently under development come back on line.
-Growth in revenue through further acquisitions will be driven or limited by our ability to access new opportunities that deliver our required equity returns in current markets that are showing signs of strong pricing.
-The different characteristics of each leasing market across office, retail and industrial sectors in each state has the potential to increase volatility in rental revenue.
-Any sales of investment properties or the completion and repayment of any development project loans will also have a negative influence of recurring revenue growth.
+Recurring underlying earnings should continue to increase over the coming year as the Group sources additional acquisitions and an increased level of rental income as assets currently under development come on line.
+Growth in revenue through further acquisitions will be driven or limited by our ability to access new opportunities that deliver our required equity returns in markets that are continuing to show signs of strong pricing.
+The different characteristics of each leasing market, particularly office sectors across different states, have the potential to increase volatility in rental revenue.
+Any sales of investment properties will also have a negative influence of recurring revenue growth.